 In terms of both employment and sales turnover, the profile of businesses by size in Hartlepool is similar to the distribution nationally.
-The only significant difference is Hartlepool having relatively fewer business with a turnover in excess of £1 million per annum.
+The only significant difference is Hartlepool having relatively fewer businesses with a turnover in excess of $\mathfrak L1$ million per annum.